API Integrations

 The naive approach treats the external API like a local function call: synchronous, reliable, and consistent.
 This assumption is false in every particular.

-No timeout configured.
+No connection timeout configured.
 HTTP client uses default timeout (often 30 seconds or infinite).
 A hung connection blocks threads, exhausts connection pools, and cascades into system-wide failure.

 No retry logic.
 Transient failures become permanent failures.
 Users retry manually, creating duplicate operations.